mjm06/CleaningDataCourseProject/README.md

 * "()" is deleted from all colnames where it appears
 * "std" and "mean" are replaced with "Std" and "Mean", so that all colnames use CamelCase
 * the "BodyBody" typo is replaced with "Body" where it appears.

+**The result of this step is that the extracted dataframe `ext.data.active` now has descriptive, easy to read variable names.**

 **Step 5: Creates a second, independent tidy dataset with the average of each variable, for each activity, for each subject.**
 This step was accomplished using the `reshape2` package; specifically, the `melt` and `dcast` functions.